cjs342/sobel-game/README.md

 #### sobel()

 Passes a grayscale image through the Sobel edge-detection filter.
+As the image is traversed, looks for consecutive runs of 100 same-colored pixels after Sobel filtering and colors them white.
+These will become the platforms for the level.

+Combined with the now defunct grayHorizontal() function, saving an array traversal.

+#### getPlatforms()

+Creates platforms on all white pixels in the image.

-#### grayHorizontal()
+#### grayHorizontal() (NO LONGER USED)

 Colors the horizontal lines (those at least 100 pixels of the same color) white, and the rest black.
 The horizontal lines in the Sobel image correspond to the detected edges in the screenshot, so this function highlights them further.

-#### getPlatforms()

-Creates platforms on all white pixels in the image.